 To get an even more relative and precise insight into air travel demand, airlines can combine Big Data analytics of the Coronavirus outbreak against their own e-commerce customer behaviour to truly understand what their customers are looking for.

 As demonstrated in the previous flight demand graph, airlines will be able to see the flight demand of all routes they operate based on their customers’ online behaviour.

 This is the most solid form of data analytics that will aid greatly in the processes of marketing and sales; especially in the digital space.
 Airlines will be able to identify and directly target the customer segments with marketing activities to re-motivate flying among their customers.

 As expressed by Author and American Management consultant Geoffrey Moore, ‘Without Big Data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway’ – this has never been more true than right now for the airline industry.

-Operating on assumptions and opinions will only lead to further damage the dwindling health of airlines.
-Data driven precise decision making is essential and crucial for an effective Covid-19 airline recovery plan.
+Operating on assumptions and opinions will only lead to further damage to the dwindling health of airlines.
+Data-driven precise decision making is essential and crucial for an effective Covid-19 airline recovery plan.

 For an example demonstration of the #NewNormal data analytics dashboard, take a look at Covid-19 Airline Recovery Analysis – Airline reactivation analytics.